Who is Halsted Financial Services?

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If a debt collector is harassing you, you may want to consider filing a complaint.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
-Lexington Law knows that you have rights, and Halsted Financial Services does too.
+Lexington Law knows that you have rights, and Halsted Financial Services, LLC does too.

 Your Rights When Dealing with Halsted Financial Services, LLC